code-lab-org/tatc/docs/installation.rst

 Alternatively, TAT-C can be installed from a local editable source, (e.g., for modifying TAT-C functionality).
 This method is required to access run the web-based application.

-Clone the project repository and, from the project root directory, create a new conda environment with the required dependencies :console:`conda env create -f environment.yml`.
-(Note: if needing the :console:`dev`, :console:`docs`, or :console:`examples` options below, use :console:`conda env create -f environment-dev.yml` instead).

-Then, activate the tatc_env environment :console:`conda activate tatc_env`.
+Clone the project repository using :console:`git clone https://github.com/code-lab-org/tatc.git`.

-Finally, install the tatc library within the environment in "editable" mode :console:`pip install -e .`
+Install the tatc library in "editable" mode :console:`pip install -e .`

 Note: the following optional dependencies are available with bracket notation:
  * :console:`pip install -e .[dev]`: for development functions (unit testing, coverage, and linting)